Logo

 Adam Rang, Communication director

-On 1 February 2023, a new Estonian Commercial Code came into force along with an entirely new law called Commercial Register Act.
-These laws regulate how Estonian limited companies can be dissolved and deleted.
+On 1 February 2023, a new Estonian Commercial Code came into force along with the Commercial Register Act.
+These laws regulate how Estonian limited companies (OÜ) can be dissolved and deleted.

 § 63.
 Deletion based on petition